Small Group and Guided reading

 Children have been identified who need to be read with on a daily basis with an adult.
 This could be because they did not pass the Phonic Check, they are Pupil Premium or that they are not meeting ARE in Reading.

-Every Friday morning, children are invited into school early at 8:15 with their parent to share a book together and have a breakfast.
+Every month, children are invited into school early at 8:15 with their parent to share a book together and have a breakfast.
 The breakfast is open to everyone.

 Extra Small-Group Storytimes